Who Is Lucy Chang Evans?

 After a ten-year absence from the workforce, I polished off my resume and became a licensed professional engineer in Illinois.
-I managed to find a part time job as an engineer for the Village of Hinsdale, and I put my children in daycare for the first time.
-A few months later, I accepted a full-time engineering position with DuPage County.
-I processed all stormwater projects reviewed by DuPage County.
+I managed to find a part-time job as an engineer for the Village of Hinsdale, and I put my children in daycare for the first time.
+A few months later, I accepted a full-time engineering position with DuPage County in the Stormwater Management Department.

 Lucy in front of the University of Illinois Alma Mater statue

-As part of my never-ending quest to learn new things, I am earning a Master of Business Administration degree from the University of Illinois at Urbana-Champaign (I-L-L-I-N-I!).
-I will graduate in December 2022 and plan to make a career pivot into project management or entrepreneurship.
+As part of my never-ending quest to learn new things, I left my job with DuPage County to earn a Master of Business Administration degree from the University of Illinois at Urbana-Champaign.
+I graduated in December 2022.

 Left to right: Jim, Lucy, John, William, and Emily

 My husband Jim and I have been married since 2018.
 This is a second marriage for both of us.
 Jim is a cyber security manager and an Air Force veteran.
 He has two grown children and we have two granddaughters named Maddalyn and Naomi.
-My daughter Emily is a sophomore at Naperville Central High School.
-My son William is a seventh grader at Madison Junior High School and my son John is a fifth grader at Meadow Glens Elementary School.
+My daughter Emily is a junior at Naperville Central High School.
+My son William is an eighth grader at Madison Junior High School and my son John is a sixth grader at Madison Junior High.

 Hobbies and Activities